 "Fat Tails, Asymmetric Knowledge, and Decision Making, Essay in the Epistemology of Power Laws", Wilmott, 2005 [MATH FINANCE]

-Foreword, Lectures on Stochastic Volatility, J. G. Gatheral (Wiley, 2006) [QUANT FINANCE]
+Foreword, Lectures on Stochastic Volatility, J. G. Gatheral (Wiley, 2006) [MATH FINANCE]

-“These Extreme Exceptions of Commodity Derivatives”, in Commodity Derivatives, Helyette Geman (Wiley, 2004) [MATH FINANCE]
+“These Extreme Exceptions of Commodity Derivatives”, in Commodity Derivatives, Helyette Geman (Wiley, 2004) [ FINANCE]

-MAIN New York University, Polytechnic Institute, Distinguished Professor of Risk Engineering, (since 2008).
+MAIN New York University Tandon School of Engineering, Distinguished Professor of Risk Engineering, (since 2008).

-OTHER: International Monetary Fund, Scientific Advisor; Oxford University, Distinguished Research Scholar, Said Business School BT Center, (since 2009).
-PAST ACADEMIC POSITIONS: London Business School, London, Visiting Research Professor (2007-2009); University of Massachusetts at Amherst, Isenberg School of Management, Dean’s Professor (2005-2007); Courant Institute of Mathematical Sciences, New York University, Fellow, and Adjunct Professor of Mathematics (1999-2007).
+PAST ACADEMIC POSITIONS (All part time, mostly when I was a practitioner): Oxford University, Distinguished Research Scholar, Said Business School BT Center, (2009-2013).
+London Business School, London, Visiting Research Professor (2007-2009); University of Massachusetts at Amherst, Isenberg School of Management, Dean’s Professor (2005-2007); Courant Institute of Mathematical Sciences, New York University, Fellow, and Adjunct Professor of Mathematics (1999-2007).

-Education: University of Paris (Dauphine), PhD.
-The Wharton School, University of Pennsylvania, MBA
+Education: University of Paris (Dauphine), PhD (Hélyette Geman, committee includes Dilip Madan, Nicole El Karoui, Michel Lasry, and Marco Avellaneda).
+The Wharton School, University of Pennsylvania, MBA.

 Scientific advisor, International Monetary Fund (risk of tail events); Faculty, Davos World Economic Forum 2009; Faculty, Harvard School of Social Science,2010, Hard Problems in Social Science; Advised central banks; Currently member various commissions; Member of the United States Secretary of Defense Highland Cross Disciplinary Panel; the King of Sweden scientific committee on global warming, etc.